Tolls temporarily waived on Tauranga Eastern Link - but only in one direction

 "Due to the weight of the crane being used for the sheet piling, it must be set back at least 6m from the riverbank otherwise it could cause significant damage.
 So, for safety reasons, we need to close a lane to allow extra space for the crane," Wilton said.

 Soil anchors and sheet piles will reinforce the river's edge.
-52 anchors have already been drilled 15m below the highway.
-The next step is constructing a 42m long retaining wall using over 50 steel sheet piles, each 20m deep.
+Fifty-two anchors have already been drilled 15m below the highway.
+The next step is constructing a 42m long retaining wall using more than 50 steel sheet piles, each 20m deep.

 These will be driven vertically into the bank, back from the river's edge.